UMkhonto weSizwe: First attacks in the decade

 On 4 January, the Morebeng SAP Station was attacked by an explosive device, leaving one officer injured.
 Days later, members of the MK took 25 hostages in a bank in Pretoria, the next confrontation between security forces and MK members left five dead (three attackers), and approximately 20 wounded.
 In March, MK shot dead two officers in Bophutatswana.

 In June 1980, MK members attacked the Booysens Police Station, leaving two officers wounded.
 In 2000, the Amnesty Committee of the Truth and Reconciliation Commission (TRC) granted amnesty for the attack.
 In the night of 31 May – 1 June, MK members attacked two Sasol oil from coal plants, leaving important material damages.

 There was a lull until 21 April 1981, when the MK attacked a substation in Durban with limpet mines.
 In this period, the attacks with explosives continued.
 On 29 October, a grenade attack was reported against the West Rand police station, Gauteng Province.
 The following day, the MK attacked the Consul of the House of Transkei with explosives, leaving only material damage.
 On 21 November MK members shot dead an officer in Chiawelo, Gauteng.
 On 29 October, a grenade attack was reported against the West Rand police station, Gauteng Province.
 The following day, the MK attacked the Consul of the House of Transkei with explosives, leaving only material damage.
 In this period, attacks with explosives continued.

 On 27 May, the MK took credit for another attack in Durban, destroying a South African Defence Force recruitment building.
 In June of the same year, the MK took credit for the arson attack against the headquarters of the Progressive Federal Party, which caused material damage, the abandonment of a limpet mine in a fuel depot in Alberton as well as other sabotage of railways.
-On 21 July, an attack on an electrical plant in Pretoria was reported, with at least six explosions recorded in three facilities.
+On 21 July, an attack on the Arnot Power Station in Pretoria was reported, with at least six explosions recorded in three facilities.